tonytumenta/Lucky/README.md

 # Lucky

-as editing the file
+editing the file

-It's a holddown file in this repository.
+It's a markdown file in this repository.